Computation of the classifying ring of formal modules: Introduction and review of some known facts

+Consequently, it is of some value to have calculations of the ring $L^A$ for various rings $A$, particularly Dedekind domains, since formal $A$-modules of interest in number theory often have $A$ the ring of integers in a (local or global) number field.
+There are three cases of rings $A$ for which $L^A$ is already calculated: \begin{enumerate} \item In \cite{MR0393050}, M. Lazard proved that

 a polynomial algebra on countably infinitely many generators, when $A = \mathbb{Z}$.
-The ring $L^{\mathbb{Z}}$ is consequently often called the Lazard ring.
-In~\cite{MR0384707}, V. Drinfeld proved that isomorphism~\ref{lazard iso} also holds when $A$ is the ring of integers in a local nonarchimedean field (e.g. a $p$-adic number field).
-Finally, in~\cite{MR506881}, M. Hazewinkel proved that~\ref{lazard iso} is an isomorphism when $A$ is a discrete valuation ring or a global number rings of class number one.
+As a consequence, the ring $L^{\mathbb{Z}}$ is often called the Lazard ring. \item In \cite{MR0384707}, V. Drinfeld proved that there is also an isomorphism of the form \eqref{lazard iso} when $A$ is the ring of integers in a local nonarchimedean field (e.g. the ring of integers in a finite extension of $\mathbb{Q}_p$). \item Finally, M. Hazewinkel proved in \cite{MR506881} that there is an isomorphism of the form \eqref{lazard iso} when $A$ is a discrete valuation ring or a global number ring of class number one. \end{enumerate}

-Hazewinkel also makes the observation, in~21.3.3A of~\cite{MR506881}, that the same result cannot possibly hold for arbitrary global number rings.
-Specifically, when $A$ is the ring of integers in $\mathbb{Q}(\sqrt[4]{-18})$, then Hazewinkel shows that the sub-$A$-module of $L^A$ consisting of elements of grading degree $2$ (see~\cite{cmah1} for a description of where this grading comes from) is not a free $A$-module, which could not occur if $L^A$ were polynomial.
-Hazewinkel does not, however, attempt to compute $L^A$.
+One cannot expect an isomorphism of the form \eqref{lazard iso} for an arbitrary (global) number ring $A$.
+As far as the author knows, this was first observed by Hazewinkel, who showed that, in the case when $A$ is the ring of integers in the field $\mathbb{Q}(\sqrt[4]{-18})$, the sub-$A$-module of $L^A$ consisting of elements of degree $2$ is not a free $A$-module, and consequently $L^A$ cannot be a polynomial $A$-algebra.
+This observation appears in 21.3.3A of \cite{MR506881}, but no attempt is made there to compute the ring $L^A$.